tmhsplb/heretoservedoc/docs/Database.md

 includes a database which serves as the application database, so it is not necessary to create the application database as was done above for the desktop version.

+## First time Login
+When a new branch is deployed to AppHarbor, the first login to the branch must be the SuperAdmin, sa, using the configure password.
+Logging in as sa will cause the migrations to be run thus creating all necessary database tables.

+Then the initial Roles, Agencies and Users need to be populated by the SuperAdmin.

 ## Database Diagram
 ![Database Diagram](OpidDailyDB.png)